What is a transcranial doppler ultrasound?

-During TCD, sound waves, inaudible to the human ear, are transmitted through the tissues of the skull.
-These sound waves reflect off blood cells moving within the blood vessels, allowing the radiologist to calculate their speed.
+During TCD, inaudible (cannot be heard) sound waves are transmitted through the tissues of the skull.
+These sound waves reflect off blood cells moving within the blood vessels, allowing the radiologist to interpret their speed and direction.
 The sound waves are recorded and displayed on a computer screen.

 TCD ultrasound images help in the diagnosis of a wide range of conditions affecting blood flow to the brain and within the brain.